 You should learn the elevation of holes on the tours you will play.

-Before you start playing on Tour 3 and above, begin to learn about the ring system that is part of your landing zone.
+Before you start playing on Tour 4 and above, start to learn about the ring system that is part of your landing zone.

 On the left of the screen when you shoot is Wind direction and the Wind speed.
 These factors do not influence your ball's landing zone (circles) nor your ball's guide line.
 With windy conditions and elevation changes, you should adjust the landing zone, and consider adjusting how hard you shoot, sidespin or curl.
 Holes beginning with Tour 3 have wind and/or elevation changes.
 A downhill shot with a negative elevation percentage (%) will increase how much the wind influences your shot, because the ball is in the air longer.